HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 - - Potentially participate in the open advocacy events or/and the preparatory expert panel meetings.

-- - Networking with important actors such as: Focal Points, Initiative supporters like: ICOMOS, Europa Nostra, UfM, etc. (FR), Project Partner (EPLO) Circular Economy and Climate Change Institute is part of the Technical Secretariat of the Initiative, while its President, Mr Kremlis, chairs the Initiative overall.
+- - Networking with important actors such as: Focal Points, Initiative supporters like: ICOMOS, Europa Nostra, UfM, etc. (EN), Project Partner (EPLO) Circular Economy and Climate Change Institute is part of the Technical Secretariat of the Initiative, while its President, Mr Kremlis, chairs the Initiative overall.

 - Synergies: